RayBenefield/portfolio/creative-lessons/lesson-1-innovation.md

 ## Stand Out

-The most immediate value that you get out of focusing on innovation is standing out.
+The most immediate value that you get out of focusing on **Innovation** is standing out.
 If everyone does X, then you doing Y is going to immediately draw attention to yourself.
 Sometimes that attention is negative and heavily critiqued, but attention nonetheless, and that's the start and the focus here.
 Learn to get